 What is a commitment letter?

-A commitment letter enables Enron to drawn on the line of credit as needed.
+This commitment letter is a commitment to execute a credit line with each of Transwestern and Northern (provided everything goes as planned) which will enable Enron to drawn on the line of credit as needed.

 Why did Enron do this?

+Corporate finance needs to answer this.

 We did this to supplement short-term cash obligations and refinance maturing obligations.